+We understand this is a minor point.

 Thank you for pointing out that the Table deserves a explanatory caption1.
 We added the following sentence to the caption of Table 1: “The tacit support for the GCS is estimated by regressing the number of supported policies on the presence of the GCS in the list of policies.
 The social desirability is estimated as the difference between the tacit and stated support, and it is not significantly different from zero even at a 20% threshold (see Methods).”

-List experiments are commonly used to measure social desirability bias (e.g. Kuklinski et al., JoP, 1997).
-The question does not specify whether the policies of the list would be implemented or not, let alone simultaneously.
+To clarify, while list experiments are commonly used to measure social desirability bias (e.g. Kuklinski et al., JoP, 1997), the question does not specify whether the policies of the list would be implemented or not, let alone simultaneously.
 That the support for some policy in the list might spill over to the support for the GCS has no consequence on the result of the list experiment, as the other policies are present in the lists of both branches.
 Finally, the results from our first conjoint analyses show no interaction effects between the policies present in the list.
-In short, consistently with the literature, our list experiment is used to measure a potential social desirability bias.
-However, we are ready to change some wordings

-if more precaution is warranted.

 7. It is not obvious how deviating from the standard conjoint design (lines 239-244) by adding the points component to assess a selection of previously shown profiles improves over existing work.
 To be clear, there could be a good reason for this design, but one would have to make that reason explicit.
 Moreover, these results again show that taxing the rich is the overriding concern.
 Since this finding conflicts with what we know about tax policy preferences (at least in the US, see Ballard et al. 2016 JOP; Scheve/Stasavage 2022 CPS), one would have to acknowledge this discrepancy which raises questions about the validity of the findings.
 One could begin exploring this issue by analyzing the results for the US separately although there are obvious limits to what can be realized within the current design framework due to comparability issues.

+We believe this is a minor point.
 In our view, the question on the prioritization of policies is not a conjoint analysis.
 The prioritization allows inferring individual-level preferences for one policy over another, while a conjoint analysis only allows inferring individual level preferences for one platform over another or collective-level preferences for one policy over another.
 Also, by comparing platforms, conjoint analyses may be subject to interaction effects between policies of a platform (which can be seen as complementary, substitute, or antagonistic) while the prioritization frames the policies as independent.
 That being said, we agree that both methods yield similar results.
-We used both to get more reliable results but we are ready to 1We originally thought that Table 1 was self-explanatory in that it showed the regression
+We used both to get more reliable results but we are ready to

-results of the number of supported policies on whether the list includes the GCS, plus some

-extra elements: the support at the simple stated question, the social desirability bias (which

-is the difference between the coefficient of the regression and the stated support) and the

-confidence interval for the social desirability bias.

 drop the prioritization from the main text if needed.
+TODO?

-There is no such paper as Ballard et al., Journal of Politics, 2016, and we do not really see what paper you refer to.
-As for Scheve & Stasavage (2022), this paper does not provide any survey evidence and simply highlights three explanations for why we do not observe more wealth redistribution: that other
+There is no such paper as Ballard et al., Journal of Politics, 2016, an for Scheve & Stasavage (2022), this paper does not provide any survey evidence and simply highlights three explanations for why we do not observe more wealth redistribution: that other